 Mission: To provide a completely volunteer run program that can firmly implant in the children of the community the ideas of good sportsmanship, honesty, loyalty, courage, and teamwork.
 The League's goal is to teach players to become better young men and women, to respect authority, to respect others, and to respect themselves.
 To learn to work together and help each other regardless of their differences.
 To instill a sense of community and pride, that they will grow up to be happy, healthy, decent, well adjusted, and trustworthy citizens who can be a productive part of their community and nation.
 Who may want to give back to their League or Community in the future.

-10 Run Slaughter Rule: (Will apply in EOCLL)
+10 and 15 Run Rules: (Little League rule 4.10(e))

-If after four (4) innings [Intermediate (50/70) Division/Junior/Senior League: 5 innings], three and one-half innings [Intermediate (50/70) Division/Junior/Senior League: four and one-half innings] if the home team is ahead, one team has a lead of ten (10) runs or more, the manager of the team with the least runs shall concede the victory to the opponent.
-Note: (1.)
-If the visiting team has a lead of ten (10) runs or more, the home team must bat in its half of the inning.
-(2.)
-The local league may adopt the option of not utilizing this rule.
+The league opts to adopt the Little League rule 4.10 (e).
+If after three (3) innings (Junior/Senior League: four (4) innings), two-and-one-half innings (Junior/Senior League three-and-one-half innings) if the home team is ahead, one team has a lead of fifteen (15) runs or more, the manager of the team with the least runs shall concede the victory to the opponent.
+If after four (4) innings (Junior/Senior League: five innings), three-and-a-half innings if the home team is ahead (Junior/Senior League: four-and-a-half innings), one team has a lead of ten (10) runs or more, the manager of the team with the least runs shall concede the victory to the opponent.
+NOTE: if the visiting team has a lead of fifteen (15) or ten (10) runs or more respectively, the home team must bat in its half of the inning.
+A game determined by the 15-run rule, shall be considered a regulation game.

 Rainouts / Rescheduling: